不求谌解

 calculateTotal(items);

-In general, I use 'to' as a prefix for function names to indicate the conversion of variable values.
+Typically, I use to as a prefix for function names to indicate the conversion of variable values.

 // I like it